w3c/webappsec-permissions-policy/policies/optimized-images.md

 </a>

 When optimizing images, the file size should be kept as small as possible.
 The larger the download size is, the longer it takes a page to load.
-Stripping metadata, or using image compression, is a common way to optimize an image's file size. `unoptimized-images` is a policy controlled feature that restricts images to have a file size (in terms of number of bytes) no more than X times bigger than the image size (width * height) on the web page.
+Stripping metadata, picking a good image format, and using image compression, are all common ways to optimize an image's file size. `unoptimized-images` is a policy controlled feature that restricts images to have a file size (in terms of number of bytes) no more than X times bigger than the image size (width * height) on the web page.

 When a document is disallowed to use `unoptimized-images` policy, its `<img>` elements whose file sizes are too big will be rendered as placeholder images.

 #### Specification
+TODO: introduce a formula here

-- The default compression ratio is tentatively 10.
+- The default metadata size; default byte per pixel ratio is tentatively 10.

+1. Remove "legacy-image-formats" policy from the explainer
+2. Mention setting different default max compression ratios based on image formats in future development of "unoptimized-images" policy.
+2.a.
+Mention setting default max compression ratio to 0 for some legacy formats (Also a side note: we still need to find a way of defining what is considered as a good format)
+3. Mention the default ratio can be overridden by web-dev with support of "list-value"

     **Note**: We want to allow developers the ability to make the final decision about the tradeoffs they make.
 The goal is to eventually introduce a syntax for specifying their own ratio.